sdispater/orator/README.rst

 --------------

 Sometimes you may need to create more advanced where clauses such as "where exists" or nested parameter groupings.
-It is pretty easy to do with the Eloquent query builder
+It is pretty easy to do with the Orator query builder

 Parameter grouping
 ~~~~~~~~~~~~~~~~~~